 19. San Juan, Puerto Rico

-The old quarter of San Juan distinctly stands outs thanks to candy-colored colonial buildings.
+The old quarter of San Juan distinctly stands outs thanks to candy-coloured colonial buildings.
 In the 1940s, conquistador, Ponce de Leon had decided to demolish these colonial buildings and build swanky modern buildings in its place.
 Thankfully, anthropologist Ricardo Alegria convinced the government to preserve and restore these iconic buildings to their old glory.
-In 1983, this colorful historic area was declared as a UNESCO World Heritage Site.
+In 1983, this colourful historic area was declared as a UNESCO World Heritage Site.